spkersten/flutter_reactive_ble/README.md

 Flutter library that handles BLE operations for multiple devices.

 ## Contributing
-Feel free to open an new issue or a pull request to make this project better
+Feel free to open a new issue or a pull request to make this project better

 ## Setup